sircharlo/meeting-media-manager/README.md

 - Easy background music playback, with automatic stop before the start of regularly scheduled meetings
 - Automatic external monitor recognition and management
 - OBS Studio integration with automatic scene switching during media presentation
-- Presenting JW.org website on an external monitor
+- Presenting the official website of Jehovah's Witnesses website on an external monitor
-- Import JWPUB files, JWLPLAYLIST files, videos from JW.org, and media for public talks from the S-34 in a few clicks.
+- Import JWPUB files, JWLPLAYLIST files, videos from the official website of Jehovah's Witnesses, and media for public talks from the S-34 in a few clicks.
 - Custom videos, pictures, audio files and even PDF files can be easily imported too!

 **Give M³ a try today and see for yourself what it can do!
 Presenting media at congregation meetings has never been easier.**